recodeleadership/recodeleadership.github.io.v1/index.md

 - **Transformative Results**: Empowering you to make a lasting impact in your professional and personal life.

 # Why Choose Us?

-- Meet Our Founder: Amy Mok
+## Meet Our Founder: Amy Mok

-  - **Coach**: She is a career, leadership, and executive coach.
-She completed her training with Coach U’s Core Essentials of the Professional Coach Training Program.
+  - **Coach**: Amy is a career, leadership, and executive coach who completed her training with Coach U’s Core Essentials of the Professional Coach Training Program.
 She is currently an internal coach within the Federal Government.

   - **Technical Leader**: She is a technical leader with 20+ years in the field of software engineering.
 Her background spans various sectors, including industry, non-profit, startups, and government.
 She has made several career transitions throughout her career and has played different roles, including software engineer, engineering supervisor, and director of engineering.